-The child's key worker, SENCO and parents will then work together to plan appropriate strategies following a graduated approach of assess, plan, do and review.
-Interventions and outcomes on Plans EHCPs will be taken into account in the planning of activities to ensure inclusion for all.
+The child's key worker, SENCO and parent's will then work together to plan appropriate strategies following a graduated approach, and in accordance with the advice in 'Gloucestershire's Guidance Booklet for Professionals Working with Children and Young People 0-25 with Additional Needs including SEND.'
+Children's My Plans and My Plan Plus and EHCP will be taken into account in the planning of activities to ensure inclusion for all.